AdaCore/spark2014/docs/lrm/source/shared-variable-control.rst

 .. todo:: This may require determining whether a private type is volatile.

 .. todo:: The above two rules may be relaxed in a future version.

 .. _tu-shared_variable_control-03:

-3. A discriminant shall not be of a volatile type.
+3. A discriminant shall not be volatile.

 .. _tu-shared_variable_control-04:

+4. An object of a discriminated type shall not be volatile.

+..
+   volatile_types_trace
+   The original rule appears below - this should be re-instated when volatile types are re-introduced.
    4. Neither a discriminated type nor an object of such a type shall be volatile.

 .. _tu-shared_variable_control-05:

+5. An object of a tagged type shall not be volatile.

+..
+   volatile_types_trace
+   The original rule appears below - this should be re-instated when volatile types are re-introduced.
    5. Neither a tagged type nor an object of such a type shall be volatile.

 .. _tu-shared_variable_control-06:

 6. A volatile variable shall only be declared at library-level.

 .. _etu-shared_variable_control: